 Shared hosting is affordable

-Because the resources of a server are shared among customers, shared hosting is the most cost-effective and affordable hosting plan.
+Because the server resources are shared among customers, shared hosting is the most cost-effective and affordable hosting plan.
 Startups and growing businesses can get a new site online with minimal expense.

 Shared hosting is easy to manage